UW-Madison-DSI/Covid19-Wastewater-Analysis/README.md

   </div>
 </p>

-# DSI Covid Wastewater Analysis (Development)
+# AFIDSI Covid Wastewater Analysis (Development)

-This is a collaborative project between the University of Wiscosin's Data Science Institute (DSI) and the Wisconsin Department of Health Services (DHS) on data analsysis for statewide covid wastewater surveillance.
+This is a collaborative project between the University of Wiscosin's Data Science Institute (DSI) and the Wisconsin Department of Health Services (DHS) to perform analysis on wastewater data for covid-19 surveillance and monitoring.

 DSI:
 - <https://datascience.wisc.edu>